 (2) Despite anything else in this Act, a prescribed provision is to be taken to have been complied with if —

-(a) under the prescribed provision, information, a document or notice is required or permitted to be given to a person who holds, or has applied for, a mining tenement; and
+(a) under the prescribed provision, information, a document, a notice or a notification is required or permitted to be given to a person who holds, or has applied for, a mining tenement; and

-(b) the information, document or notice referred to in the provision is given to the designated tenement contact for that mining tenement or application.
+(b) the information, document, notice or notification referred to in the provision is given to the designated tenement contact for that mining tenement or application.

 [Section 17 inserted: No. 44 of 2016 s.
-21.]
+21; amended: No. 39 of 2022 s.
+5.]

 Part III — Land open for mining